Skip to content

 An offset account sits alongside the mortgage.
 Interest is charged on the mortgage balance minus the offset balance.
 A 500,000 mortgage with 50,000 in offset is charged interest on 450,000 — same monthly payment, but more goes to principal.
 The offset balance stays available as regular savings.

 Extra principal payment locks money into the mortgage permanently.
 Offset reduces interest charged while keeping the money accessible.
-Functionally equivalent interest savings, but offset preserves liquidity.
-Only disadvantage: offset mortgage rates are sometimes slightly higher than standard rates.
+Both produce functionally equivalent interest savings, but offset preserves liquidity.
+Trade-off: offset mortgage rates are sometimes slightly higher than standard rates.

 Run it with sensible defaults

-Using mortgage balance of 500,000, interest rate of 6, term of 30, typical offset balance of 50,000, the calculation works out to 89,500.00.
-Nudge the inputs toward your own situation and the output recalculates instantly.
-The defaults are meant as a starting point, not a recommendation.
+Using mortgage balance of 500,000, interest rate of 6, term of 30, typical offset balance of 50,000, the calculation projects 89,500.00 in interest savings.
+The defaults serve as a starting point for modelling.

 The levers in this calculation

 The inputs — Mortgage Balance, Interest Rate, Term, and Typical Offset Balance — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works